ragu-framework/ragu-react-server-adapter/README.md

 ## Webpack configuration

-This repository delivers a basic `webpack` configuration for react that is compatible with projects created with `create-react-app`.
+This repository delivers a basic `webpack` configuration for React that is compatible with projects created with `create-react-app`.
 If you need some extra configuration you can:

 1. Extending the configuration